Faculty Leader – Performing Arts

 Firstly, to teach students the vital skills they need to achieve their full potential and gain the very best grades they can.
 Secondly, to teach students how each subject relates to the wider world, incorporating the life skills they will learn.

 It is our belief that knowing how what you learn links to the wider world brings a subject to life and therefore improves overall understanding and engagement.

-In Performing Arts, we aim to provide an exciting, relevant and inclusive curriculum where students can learn to be creative, confident and skillful performers.
-Through the delivery of a variety of topics, our students become experienced and passionate practitioners who have a clear love for performing arts.
-We would like our students to gain a wider knowledge and understanding of music and drama both practically and theoretically and to develop a wide range of skills that are used across the industry.
+At Wickersley Partnership Trust, we aim to provide an exciting, relevant and inclusive curriculum where students can learn to be creative, confident and skilful performers.
+Through the delivery of a broad variety of topics, our students become experienced and passionate practitioners who have a clear love for music.

+We see these barriers as a high priority for the school.
 In Music, we help remove barriers to literacy by developing essay writing skills and increase students’ understanding of how to research effectively.
-Students have the opportunity to read and analyse varying lyrics which helps in widening their vocabulary.
+We use regular recall and listening activities in which students assess their understanding and application of Tier 3 vocabulary.
+Students have the opportunity to read and analyse lyrics which helps in widening their vocabulary.
 We broaden their knowledge of the discipline through subject-specific terminology, which is used frequently and consistently across practical and coursework based lessons when giving answers and feedback.
 In addition, retention is assessed through regular low-stakes testing during starter activities.

 We allow ample opportunities for group discussions in lessons around specific topics and promote creative collaboration where possible when producing a piece of work.
 Example techniques to support students’ oracy include Think, Pair, Share, planned questioning, question matrices and modelling.